scott-guthridge/libvna/README-DEVELOPMENT.md

 - Push to origin/development
 - Make sure CI/CD build succeeds
 - Manually trigger the Manylinux & Windows tests on github making sure to run them on the development branch.
-Make sure they succed.
+Make sure they succeed.
 - On the development branch, update the version in the AC_INIT macro of configure.ac.
 - Commit with a message in this format "version 0.0.3"